jcrv2016/OutlookAutoGreeting/README.md

 Sample output -- "Hello Mr. Smith,"

 This macro will look at your local time, and generate a time-appropriate salutation (Good morning/Good afternoon/Good evening).
-It will look at the first word of the sender display name, adjust the case, and append it that the greeting.
+It will look at the first word of the sender display name, adjust the case, and append it that the salutation.

-You can add this macro to your quick access toolbar in Outlook, and use this macro in place of the reply button.
+You can add this macro to your quick access toolbar/toolbar in Outlook, and use this macro in place of the reply button.